 How Do Eyes Respond To Virtual Reality Headsets?

-Famous science fiction author Arthur C. Clarke once said that “Any sufficiently advanced technology is indistinguishable from magic,” and in the case of VR headsets, he is absolutely correct.
+Famous science fiction author Arthur C. Clarke once said “Any sufficiently advanced technology is indistinguishable from magic,” and in the case of VR headsets, he may be right.
 Complex, yet light-weight devices like the Oculus Rift, or the HTV Vive can be plugged into your PC, strapped to your head, and seemingly teleport you to somewhere completely different.
 Using motion tracking technology, you can turn your head to look around a simulated 3D environment, with a level of sensory immersion never before achieved by video games, or any form of media for that matter.
-But how do these headsets trick your eyes into thinking that the screen just centimeters away is really a place or object meters, or even kilometers away?
+But how do these headsets trick your eyes into thinking that the screen just centimetres away is really a place or object meters, or even kilometres away?
 And how do your eyes react to being tricked this way?

 VR takes full advantage of this mechanism by displaying different images to each eye, causing them to angle appropriately in respect to one another in order to simulate distance.
 A close virtual object will make you cross your eyes to see it clearly, while a far virtual object will allow your eyes to gaze almost parallel to one another.

-Next time you're riding in the car, or on the train, take notice of how how much quicker items close by seem to be moving past than items off in the distance.
-A mail box or street sign is only visible for a brief moment, yet the buildings that make up the distant city skyline barely seem to move at all.
-By using this concept to their advantage, VR developers can make items seem very far away, or very near by.
+Next time you're riding in the car, or on the train, take notice of how much quicker items close by seem to be moving past than items off in the distance.
+A mailbox or street sign is only visible for a brief moment, yet the buildings that make up the distant city skyline barely seem to move at all.
+By using this concept to their advantage, VR developers can make items seem very far away, or very nearby.
 And the best part is, since this is tricking your brain, and not your eyes, it's not going to contribute to eye fatigue over time.

 So how do VR headsets create such an immersive environment using flat LCD panels?
-The key ingredient are fresnel lenses.
-Unlike normal lenses found in eye glasses or magnifying glasses that used curved surfaces to bend and refract light, fresnel lenses are completely flat.
+The key ingredient is fresnel lenses.
+Unlike normal lenses found in eyeglasses or magnifying glasses that use curved surfaces to bend and refract light, fresnel lenses are completely flat.
 They use concentric rings that are very precisely angled to refract light towards a specific point, in this case, your eye.

 Imagine a large bullseye, with many, many rings, and a light source behind it.
-The light that passes through the very center of the lens wont be refracted at all, and will continue moving in the direction it's currently traveling.
+The light that passes through the very centre of the lens won't be refracted at all, and will continue moving in the direction it's currently traveling.
 Moving outward one ring, and the light will now bend, but only slightly.
-Its going to meet up with the center beam just several centimeters away.
+It's going to meet up with the centre beam just several centimeters away.
 Each subsequent ring will bend the light more and more, so that each ring focuses on the exact same point.

-The most important thing to take away from all of this is, that despite all of the issues and problems listed above, there is no evidence of long-term damage risk to your eyes with the use of a VR headset.
+The most important thing to take away from all of this is, that despite all of the issues and problems listed above, according to the American Academy of Ophthalmologists (AAO) there is no evidence of long-term damage risk to your eyes with the use of a VR headset.
 The type of eyestrain that you're at risk of having is similar to that of people who work in an office at a computer, focusing on near objects and digital displays all day.
 Fatigue may happen, but it's avoidable with routine eye exercises, and causes no permanent, long term damage.

-If you begin get a headache or eyestrain, take a short break to allow your eyes to rest.
-A five minute break every 30 minutes will allow your eyes to focus on something further away, giving them an opportunity to relax.
+If you begin to get a headache or eyestrain, take a short break to allow your eyes to rest.
+A five-minute break every 30 minutes will allow your eyes to focus on something further away, giving them an opportunity to relax.
 Eye muscles are like any other muscles in your body.
-If you work out too hard at the gym one day, you might be sore for a day or two afterwards, but unlikely that any serious damage has occurred.
-Even so, continued daily use can create constant sense of fatigue.
+If you work out too hard at the gym one day, you might be sore for a day or two afterward, but unlikely that any serious damage has occurred.
+Even so, continued daily use can create a constant sense of fatigue.
 Like anything good in life, it's important to consume in moderation.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP